veraberger/veraberger.github.io/index.md

 + Increase weekly hours limit for student workers to pre-pandemic allotment of 20 hr/week
 + Advocate for on-campus jobs to be stipend-based for student workers that cannot get a social security number

-## Advance Physical, Social, and Emotional Wellness through<span id="goal2"> Individual- and Community-focused Initiatives
+## <span id="goal2">Advance Physical, Social, and Emotional Wellness through Individual- and Community-focused Initiatives

 ### Physical and mental health
 + Collaborate with TCCS and Comm. of Wellness to reopen the Health Education Outreach (HEO) office